 About | Indigenous Fashion Projects

-Welcome to Indigenous Fashion Projects (IFP), brought to you by the Darwin Aboriginal Art Fair Foundation (DAAFF), home of the National Indigenous Fashion Awards (NIFA) and the Country to Couture runway.
+Welcome to Indigenous Fashion Projects (IFP), brought to you by the Darwin Aboriginal Art Fair Foundation (DAAFF), home of the National Indigenous Fashion Awards (NIFA), Country to Couture runway, and Pathways Program.

 The purpose of Indigenous Fashion Projects is the organised support of the development of Australian Aboriginal and Torres Strait Islander textile and fashion practice and enterprise.